sangeethgeorge/oncoai-patient-outcome-navigator/README.md

 ---

-## 📌 Limitations
+## Limitations

-This project uses the MIMIC-IV demo dataset, which is highly restricted in patient volume and data diversity.
+This project uses the MIMIC-III demo dataset, which is highly restricted in patient volume and data diversity.
 While the pipelines and dashboard logic are realistic and reusable, the model outputs and subgroup insights are illustrative only.
 No clinical inference should be drawn from this prototype.

 ---

-## 🤝 Contributing
+## Contributing

 Pull requests and issue discussions are welcome.
 Please see CONTRIBUTING.md for guidelines (coming soon).

 ---

-## 📄 License
+## License

 MIT License – see LICENSE file for details.

 ---

-## ✨ Acknowledgements
+## Acknowledgements

 - MIT Lab for Computational Physiology for MIMIC-III
 - HuggingFace & OpenAI for LLM tools